Winter Fuel Payment statistics: background, quality and methodology (from winter 2020 to 2021 onwards)

 1.3 Background Information

 Winter Fuel Payment was introduced in 1997 and is an annual tax-free payment made to millions of eligible people to help towards their winter heating costs.
-It is a lump sum payment of between £100 and £300, depending on the recipient’s age and circumstances during the qualifying week, and in most cases is paid automatically between November and December.
+It is a lump sum payment, depending on the recipient’s age and circumstances during the qualifying week, and in most cases is paid automatically between November and December.

-A Winter Fuel Payment is made automatically if a person is eligible and they either get the State Pension, or another social security benefit (not including Housing Benefit, Council Tax Reduction, Child Benefit or Universal Credit).
+To winter 2023 to 2024, a Winter Fuel Payment was made automatically if a person is eligible and they either get the State Pension, or another social security benefit (not including Housing Benefit, Council Tax Reduction, Child Benefit or Universal Credit).

 Read further information on changes to the State Pension age.

-People may still be able to receive the payment if they live in an eligible EEA country or Switzerland and have a Genuine and Sufficient Link (GSL) to the UK – this can include having lived or worked in the UK and having family in the UK.
+People may still be able to receive the payment if they lived in an eligible EEA country or Switzerland and have a Genuine and Sufficient Link (GSL) to the UK - this can include having lived or worked in the UK and having family in the UK.
+Read further information on changes to the WFP eligibility of you live abroad.

 On 31 January 2020 the United Kingdom left the European Union and is no longer a Member State.
 A transition period lasted from 1 February 2020 until 31 December 2020 during which there was no change for citizens.
 New claims to Winter Fuel Payment received for winter 2021 to 2022 were required to meet both the genuine and sufficient link and the Withdrawal Agreement requirements before being eligible for a payment.